 If you love rocker chairs, you’ve probably already realized their benefits … and their challenges when it comes to classroom storage.

 By using some bag hooks, Mrs. F from @perfectlypolkadot realized the students can be responsible for putting the chairs back after using them!
 There are plenty of sturdy Command Hooks that could hold the weight of these seats too!
 (Check out more ideas for using flexible seating in the classroom).

 One of our very clever Instagram teachers shared this a while back, and we were hooked!
 She used colorful folders to store all of her Teach Starter BINGO cards and made them easily accessible by storing them in this dish drying rack.
 You can also use an old CD rack (remember those)?

-You know by now that clipboards just do not stack — at least not easily.
+You know by now that all those clipboards just do not stack — at least not easily.
 So grab another dish rack, and you’ve got the perfect classroom storage solution for your clipboards!

 This is an oldie, but we’re filing it under goodie.
 Purchase a bamboo wooden dish rack, and your classroom laptops and tablets fit beautifully between each set of pegs! @theclassroomflow shared this tip with us.